GoLand 2024.3 Help

 2. Select the Always download the most recent version of schemas checkbox.

-Using custom JSON schemas
+Use custom JSON schemas

-Configure a custom JSON schema
+Create a custom JSON schema association

 1. In the Settings dialog (Ctrl+Alt+S) , go to Languages & Frameworks | Schemas and DTDs | JSON Schema Mappings.

-3. Specify the name of the Schema and the Schema Specification version with which your Schema complies.
-In the Schema file or URL field, specify the location of a previously downloaded Schema file or type the URL at which the required schema is available.
+3. In the Schema file or URL field, specify the location of a previously created or downloaded Schema file or the URL at which the required schema is available.
+The name pf the Schema file or the corresponding URL address appears in the Schema file or URL field.

-4. Create a list of files or folders that you want to be validated against this Schema.
+5. Create a list of files or folders that you want to be validated against this Schema.
 Based on the list, GoLand internally detects the files to be validated.

-The list may contain the names of specific files, the names of entire directories, and filename patterns.
-Use the following rules to specify filename patterns:
+The list may contain the names of specific files, the names of entire directories, and file name patterns.
+Use the following rules to specify file name patterns:

 • role-* matches all files with the names that start with role-.